Common CRA SBOM Mistakes: How to Avoid Non-Compliance

 Mistake 6: relying on supplier SBOMs as the finished artefact

 Supplier SBOMs are a valid input, and the CRA expects manufacturers to use upstream documentation.
 They are not a substitute for an integrated product SBOM.
-The Annex I obligation sits on the manufacturer of the product placed on the EU market: you must consolidate supplier SBOMs with your own first-party components, build dependencies, and glue code into a single SBOM for the integrated product.
+You still need to consolidate supplier SBOMs with your own first-party components, build dependencies, and glue code into a single SBOM for the product you place on the EU market.

 If a supplier SBOM is missing fields required by BSI TR-03183 (PURL, hash, licence), you are responsible for filling those gaps before your product ships.
 Treat supplier SBOMs as raw material.
 Your product SBOM is the finished compliance artefact.